 Artist Statement

 I am drawn to the spaces between worlds—literal, linguistic, cultural, and internal.
-Born in Leningrad (St. Petersburg, Russia), raised across Israel and the United States, my bicultural and bilingual upbringing has shaped an enduring inquiry: How do the remnants of memory shape our individual identities and collective narratives?
+My bicultural and bilingual upbringing informs an ongoing inquiry: how do the remnants of memory shape individual identity and collective narrative?